MSG-GAN: Multi-Scale Gradients for Generative Adversarial Networks: Acknowledgements

 \paragraph{Ablation Studies} We performed two types of ablations on the MSG-ProGAN architecture.
 Table~\ref{table:4} summarizes our experiments on applying ablated versions of the Multi-Scale Gradients, where we only add subsets of the connections from the generator to the discriminator at different scales.
-We can see that adding mulit-scale gradients at any level to the vanilla ProGANs/DCGAN architecture already improves the FID score.
-Interestingly, adding only mid-level connections performs slightly better than adding only coarse or fine-level connections, however the overall best performance is achieved with the connections being present at all levels.
+We can see that adding multi-scale gradients at any level to the ProGANs/DCGAN architecture improves the FID score.
+Interestingly, adding only mid-level connections performs slightly better than adding only coarse or fine-level connections, however the overall best performance is achieved with the connections at all levels.

 Table~\ref{table:5} presents our experiments with the different variants of the combine function $\phi$ on the MSG-ProGAN and the MSG-StyleGAN architectures. $\phi_{simple}$ (Eq~\ref{phi_simple}) performed best on the MSG-ProGAN architecture while the $\phi_{cat\_lin}$ (Eq~\ref{phi_cat_lin}) has the best FID score on the MSG-StyleGAN architecture.
 All results shown in this work employ these respective combine functions.
+We can see through these experiments that the combine function also plays an important role in the generative performance of the model, and it is possible that a more advanced combine function such as multi-layer densenet or AdaIN \cite{adain} could improve the results even further.

 \paragraph{Limitations and Future Work} Our method is not without limitations.
 We note that using progressive training, the first set of iterations at lower resolutions take place much faster, whereas each iteration of MSG-GAN takes the same amount of time.
 However, we observe that MSG-GAN requires fewer total iterations to reach the same FID, and often does so after a similar length of total training time.